Tirumalashreya/multi-pdf-rag-debate-bot/README.md

 - Compare both papers
 - Generate a grounded answer using a local LLM

-👉 Goal: Build a system that **understands, compares, and reasons across multiple documents**.
+👉 Goal: Build a system that **understands, compares, and reasons across multiple documents** instead of just summarizing them.

 ---